 Most of us enjoy the warm rays of the sun.
-It feels nice on our skin and helps our bodies make vitamin D, which is important for calcium absorption and healthy bones.
+The sun feels nice on our skin and helps our bodies make vitamin D, which is important for calcium absorption and healthy bones.
 Yet sun exposure can be harmful to our skin and may lead to wrinkles and skin cancer.
 Sunburn can happen quickly (within 15 minutes), and skin damage can occur even before your skin turns red.
-In fact, just one blistering sunburn can double a person’s risk for developing melanoma, a severe type of skin cancer.
+In fact, specialists admit that just one blistering sunburn can double a person’s risk for developing melanoma, a severe type of skin cancer.
 So, the best way to get enough vitamin D is to take a daily supplement or daily vitamin.

-Who is at risk for serious sun damage and skin cancer??
+Who is at risk for serious sun damage and skin cancer?

 Some people are at a higher risk due to the following:

 - Fair skin, light colored eyes, blonde or red hair

 - Multiple moles: typically twenty five or more

 - Exposure to UV rays from the sun or indoor tanning beds